We cut energy output in our Ipswich office by 29%

 Installing a battery storage facility

-The office uses electricity from the solar array and, in sunny periods when generation levels are higher than consumption, the battery stores the excess power.
-The office can then draw upon this at other times, including when Grid costs are high, or export the saved energy back to the Grid to earn additional income.
+In sunny periods when our solar generation levels are higher than our consumption, we can use the battery to store the excess power.
+The office can then draw upon this stored electricity at other times, including when grid costs are high.
+Or, we can export the saved energy back to the grid to earn additional income.

 Flip the switch

 Using the onsite solar and battery to cut costs